 Keeping of Animals Bylaw

 Update: The submission period has now closed.
+Verbal submissions will be heard by elected members end of February 2025.
 We will update this page as the project progresses.

 We’re proposing a new Keeping of Animals Bylaw to help manage issues caused by animals in our community.